SHL Verify G+ General Ability Test – Ultimate Study Guide with Practice Questions

 What Is SHL?

 SHL (Saville and Holdsworth Limited) is a British company founded in 1977 by Peter Saville and Roger Holdsworth.
-Dedicated to serving companies in their search of the right recruits, SHL has been providing quality assessments to examine candidates’ quality.
+Dedicated to serving companies in their search for the right recruits, SHL has been providing quality assessments to examine candidates’ quality.

 Specializing in creating assessment schemes for graduate recruitment, the majority of SHL’s clientele is international corporations that outsource part of the initial hiring process to uphold the fairest and unbiased results.